Supportive Oligonucleotide Therapy (SOT)

 SOT is also used to treat conditions that result from viral infections including Bell's and other types of facial palsies.
 Since palsies are typically the result of a viral infection as opposed to tick born disease which is bacterial, provocation therapy is not required for infectious testing or for the development of the SOT molecule for facial palsy syndromes.

-$2150 per SOT - $1550 for SOT Development. $600 to include infusion, additional medications required for SOT administration and monitoring
+$2150 per SOT - Includes SOT Development and infusion, additional medications required for SOT administration and monitoring

 The SOT Process